What Is an Antimicrobial Fabric?

 Less Stink & Staining

-Microban® antimicrobial fabric technologies are effective against bacteria that can cause staining, bad odor and premature degradation.
+Microban® antimicrobial fabric technologies are effective against bacteria that can cause staining, bad odor, and premature product degradation.

 Effective Against Harmful Bacteria*

-Microban® antimicrobial-treated fabrics are resistant to the growth of illness-causing bacteria, making them ideal for use in hygiene-critical products such as hospital scrubs and privacy curtains.
+Microban® antimicrobial-treated fabrics are protected from the growth of harmful bacteria, making them ideal for use in hygiene-critical products such as hospital scrubs and privacy curtains.

 Breaks the Mold*